 As of December 31, 2007, the end of the period covered by this report, we carried out an evaluation, under the supervision and with the participation of our management, including our principal executive officer and principal financial and accounting officer, of the effectiveness of the design and operation of our disclosure controls and procedures.
-Based on the foregoing, our principal executive officer and principal financial and accounting officer and principal financial disclosure controls and procedures were effective as of December 31, 2007.
+Based on the foregoing, our principal executive officer and principal financial and accounting officer concluded that our disclosure controls and procedures were effective as of December 31, 2007.

 Changes in Internal Control Over Financial Reporting.
 An evaluation was also performed under the supervision and with the participation of our management, including our principal executive officer and principal financial and accounting officer, of any change in our internal control over financial reporting that occurred during our last fiscal quarter and that has materially affected, or is reasonably likely to materially affect, our internal controls over financial reporting.
-That evaluation did not identify any change in our internal control over financial reporting that occurred during our latest fiscal quarter and that has materially affect, our internal controls over financial reporting that occurred during our latest fiscal quarter and that has materially affected, or is reasonably likely to materially affected, or is reasonably likely to materially affected, or is reasonably likely to materially affect, our internal controls over financial reporting.
+That evaluation did not identify any change in our internal control over financial reporting that occurred during our latest fiscal quarter and that has materially affected, or is reasonably likely to materially affect, our internal controls over financial reporting.